|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Spain does not have a tropical climate so it is too cold to wear shorts and short skirts in the winter months.
 Read about weather in Barcelona.
 The clothes worn in Barcelona are more of less the same style as in all European cities and the clothes tend to follow the seasons.

-3. Keep guidebooks and maps out of sight
+3. Hide guidebooks and maps

-Keep the guidebooks and maps well hidden untill you need them.
+Keep the guidebooks and maps out of sight untill you need them.
 Even if you don’t look Spanish, you can avoid pickpockets simply by looking as if you are a foreigner resident of in Barcelona.
 Many tourists walk around clutching their guide books and maps at all times.
 Why?
 The guide book or map is the single biggest clue for pickpockets.
 Why walk around holding a guide book or map all the time?
 Consult it and then put it away.
 When you want to consult it again, then go into a doorway or somewhere safe that is not in full view of everyone, then get the map out again.
 Use a small and light guidebook or a foldable map of Barcelona.
 You can get one free at hotels and tourist offices all over Barcelona.

 4. Watch your bag at all times

-In cafés and restaurants in Barcelona DO NOT put your bag over the back of a chair, or in an empty chair next to yours or even under the table.
+In Barcelona's cafés and restaurants DO NOT put your bag over the back of a chair, or in an empty chair next to yours or even under the table.
 That is an easy target for a pickpocket.
 Put your bag in your lap and keep a hand on it.
 If you have it under the chair or table, then keep a hand on the strap if possible.
 Sometimes pickpockets will sneak up behind chairs and take bags.
 Look around and you will see that Barcelona residents often have their bag in their lap.

-5. Don't be a target for pickpockets in Barcelona
+5. Don't be a target

-Don't show the robbers what you have.
+Don't show the Barcelona pickpockets what you have.
 The tourists who are targeted and robbed the most are the ones who show the robbers what they have, so hide your possesions.
 The pickpockets are most attracted to tourist who obviously have something good to steal.
 If you are a walking shop window, then you can expect shop-lifters.
 The less you have on display – the less interesting a target you become.
 We recommend that you keep the expensive cameras and phones in your bags or pockets.
 When you get to a place of interest in Barcelona, then take out your camera and take some photos.
 When you have finished, put the camera away instead of leaving it dangling around your neck.
 If you have a big camera, then consider a neutral camera bag, that doesn’t say Nikon all over it.
 Or simply cover or remove the labels.

 Don't display an expensive camera with a telephoto lens dangling at your side.
 Keep a hand on the lens and keep it in your lap when seated